The story of the Rev. Joseph Moody, who preached with a handkerchief over his face, was too good for Nathaniel Hawthorne to pass up.

 Joseph Moody died in 1753 at the age of 52.
-He was said to have sung hymns in his room during his last hours.
-His tombstone can still be seen at the old Second Parish Burying Ground on Route 91 in York.
+People said he sang hymns in his room during his last hours.
+Today, you can find his tombstone at the old Second Parish Burying Ground on Route 91 in York.
 It reads:

 Although this stone may moulder into dust,